Year

 Over the course of the mission, Saildrone participated in several international exercises, including two Sentinel Shield exercises, which were designed around Saildrone USVs: In August 2022, US Coast Guard USCGC Baranof and Bahrain’s RBNS Ahmed Al-Fateh exercised with a Saildrone Explorer, the first time the International Maritime Security Construct designed its monthly Sentinel Shield exercise specifically to integrate unmanned systems.
 In January 2023, US Navy destroyer USS Delbert D. Black and two Explorers conducted another Sentinel Shield.

-Saildrone USVs operated alongside single ships and in larger ship formations, as Task Force 59 partners tightened manned/unmanned integration, learned how to optimize their use of data from unmanned vessels, and sought to maximize their ability to see across the vast operating area.
-The exercises demonstrated the ability of unmanned systems to work alongside manned vessels and other unmanned assets, showcasing their potential to operate as force multipliers in complex maritime environments.
+Saildrone USVs operated alongside single ships and in larger ship formations as Task Force 59 partners tightened manned/unmanned integration, learned how to optimize their use of data from unmanned vessels, and sought to maximize their ability to see across the vast operating area.
+The exercises demonstrated the ability of unmanned systems to operate alongside manned vessels and other unmanned assets, showcasing their potential as force multipliers in complex maritime environments.